zeerakmo/Level4IndividualProject/plan.md

 # Plan

-* The sensicity
+* The Sensitivity of Facial Analysis Algorithms to Race and Gender
-* YOUR NAME
+* Mohammed Zeerak
-* STUDENT ID
+* 2314940z
-* SUPERVISOR NAME
+* Nicolas Pugeault

-Week-by-week plan for the whole project.
-Update this as you go along.

 ## Winter semester